The line between SEO and content marketing is blurry. They’re clearly different, but where one stops and the other begins isn’t easy to pinpoint.

 Also very true, but only until we begin to optimize our content for search engines.

-When we merge SEO with content marketing, we leverage our ability to share our expertise and reach customers when they need our help the most.
+When we merge SEO with content marketing, we leverage our ability to share our expertise through a compelling brand voice and reach customers when they need our help the most.

 The Simple Way to Merge SEO with Content Marketing (with No Special Software)